Four Trulaske students complete premier AT&T partnership course

-In early May, the students presented their deliverables in a competition among teams for judges from MU and AT&T. The team presenting on health care was the winning team, and included Trulaske sophomore Matt Gibson, architectural studies senior Abigail Labonte, journalism senior Matt Montemore and computer science junior Alan Wendell.
+In early May, the students presented their deliverables in a competition among teams for judges from MU and AT&T. This final project presentation session included UM System President Mun Choi, MU Provost Latha Ramchand, MU Vice Provost for Undergraduate Studies Jim Spain and Trulaske Dean Ajay Vinze, along with senior leadership at AT&T. The team presenting on health care was the winning team, and included Trulaske sophomore Matt Gibson, architectural studies senior Abigail Labonte, journalism senior Matt Montemore and computer science junior Alan Wendell.

 Gibson said the course was a great opportunity to work with other students across Mizzou and learn more about an upcoming technology.

 “This project helped me to understand the technology behind 5G and the possibilities that it holds for the future,” he said.
 “It has opened up a whole new world of opportunities, and I am very excited to learn more.
 We got a first-hand look at 5G when we visited AT&T in Dallas, and that motivated us to come up with our own applications for the new network.”

 The health care team found that 5G could increase hospital accessibility, especially to patients in rural areas.
 They also cited how 5G could be beneficial during the COVID-19 pandemic, when patients might be in dire need of treatment before reaching the nearest hospital.